 The novel coronavirus (COVID-19) outbreak was first reported by China in late December 2019 and rapidly spread globally.
 The World Health Organization (WHO) declared the outbreak a pandemic on March 11, 2020 and the President of the United States declared a national health emergency two days later.
-Subsequently most states' governments, including those in Massachusetts and Michigan where the Company's operations are located, issued, and have subsequently extended orders requiring businesses that do not conduct essential services to temporarily close their physical workplaces to employees and customers.
-Vericel is currently deemed an essential business and, as a result, is exempt from these state orders in their current form.
+Subsequently most states' governments, including those in Massachusetts and Michigan where the Company's operations are located, issued orders requiring businesses that do not conduct essential services to temporarily close their physical workplaces to employees and customers.
+The status of such orders varies on a state-by-state basis and is likely to continue to vary.
+Because Vericel is deemed an essential business, the Company is exempt from these state orders in their current form.

-Notwithstanding being an essential business, the Company's business and operations have been, and are expected to continue to be, adversely impacted by the effects of COVID-19 as a result of various factors including, without limitation, the imposition of a widespread moratorium on the conduct of elective surgical procedures in the United States, the recent economic downturn due to the pandemic, the imposition of related public health measures and travel and business restrictions and disruptions to the ability of the Company's employees to perform their jobs.
+Notwithstanding being an essential business, the Company's business and operations have been, and are expected to continue to be, adversely impacted by the effects of COVID-19 as a result of various factors including, without limitation, patients' potential reluctance to undergo elective surgical procedures, healthcare facility restrictions regarding elective surgical procedures, the recent economic downturn due to the pandemic, the imposition of related public health measures and travel and business restrictions and disruptions to the ability of the Company's employees to perform their jobs.

 The implantation of MACI is an elective surgical procedure.
 On March 13, 2020 and March 14, 2020, the American College of Surgeons and United States Surgeon General, respectively, recommended that each hospital, health system, and surgeon minimize, postpone, or cancel electively scheduled surgeries, which has resulted in a reduction in MACI sales.
 The stated purpose for these recommendations was that every elective surgery could spread COVID-19 within a facility, use up personal protective equipment (PPE) which may be needed by healthcare workers treating COVID-19 patients, and burden hospital workforce who may be needed to respond to COVID-19.
 These recommendations were followed by numerous state level executive orders either banning or partially banning elective surgeries.
-By April 3, 2020, 31 U.S. states had issued executive mandates calling for the suspension of elective or non-essential surgeries.
-These 31 states represent an estimated 69% of total U.S. surgical capacity.
-In addition, 14 states had either announced recommendations by state health agencies or voluntary initiatives by hospitals in these states to suspend elective surgeries.
-These 14 states represent an estimated 28% of total U.S. surgical capacity.
-In total by early April 45 states, representing over 95% of total U.S. surgical capacity had issued either mandates or recommendations and guidelines suspending elective procedures.
+As a result of these restrictions, beginning in mid-March 2020, the Company started to experience a significant increase in cancellations of scheduled MACI procedures as well as a slowdown in new MACI orders.
+By early April 2020, 45 states, representing over 95% of total U.S. surgical capacity had issued either mandates or recommendations and guidelines suspending elective surgical procedures.
+These restrictions began to ease in May and, by the end of June 2020, states representing an estimated 90% total U.S. surgical capacity had lifted restrictions suspending elective procedures.
+It is likely that restrictions will continue to be both lifted and re-imposed as regional COVID 19 cases rates fall and rise.
+The Company's MACI business will continue to be negatively impacted so long as multiple state orders and/or facilities restrict elective surgical procedures.